Willian199/dart_ddi/README.md

 `Use Case`: Creating instances of transient objects like data repositories or request handlers.

 `Note`:
-        - Dispose functions and PreDispose mixin are not supported.
+        - Dispose functions, aroundDipose and PreDispose mixin are not supported.
         - PreDetroy mixins are not supported.
-Use Interceptor instead.
+Use Interceptor.aroundDestroy instead.

 ## Object
 `Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, functioning similarly to a Singleton.